GravityKit/GravityView/readme.txt

 = develop =

 * Added: "No Entries Behavior" option to hide the View when there are no entries visible to the current user (not applied to search results)
+* Fixed: Performance issue introduced in 2.17 that resulted in a large number of queries
 * Fixed: PHP 8+ fatal error when displaying connected Views in the Gravity Forms form editor or forms list
 * Fixed: PHP 8+ warning messages when creating a new View
 * Fixed: PHP warning when a View checks for the ability to edit an entry that has just been deleted using code